What is Delaware’s franchise tax?

 Delaware franchise tax calculation for LLCs

-For Series LLCs, each registered series must pay an additional $75 annual tax on top of the $300 base tax paid by the parent LLC.
+For Series LLCs, each registered series is subject to an additional $75 annual tax, in addition to the $300 tax paid by the parent LLC.

 Delaware franchise tax calculation for Corporations